snyk/broker/README.md

 ### Running the client

-Running the client will require a unique `BROKER_ID` and a `BROKER_URL` pointing to a broker server.
+Running the client will require a unique `BROKER_ID` and a `BROKER_SERVER_URL` pointing to a broker server.
 Once you have these, add them to your environment and run the broker in client mode.

 However, you may want to use default settings for the `ACCEPT` rules and your environment.
 This can be first generated using the `init <name>` command: